secretGeek/today-i-learned-staging/xunit/theory_with_memberdata.md

 The item being yielded is an `object[]` -- and its members and their types should match (or be assignable to) the parameters of the theory method.

 In this case, the theory method has 1 parameter, `string pastaName` -- so we are returning just 1 item in that object array, and that item is of type string.

 But it's not very nice -- all these `object[]` -- we'd rather specify our types exactly, or we can have invalid tests.

-## ClassData with valid types:
+## ClassData with valid types

 To have strong types, we can use the `Xunit.TheoryData` class -- like so.